Try The Xbox This Spring...

 Greasing or waxing the pole can be an option, but is normally more of a short term solution.
 Unless the lubricants are re-applied often, predators may climb the pole.

-Also, do not hang bluebird houses from trees.
-It is virtually impossible to keep predators from climbing the tree and reaching the bluebird house.
-Mounting the nestboxes to fences is also not a good plan, unless the house is isolated from most arboreal predators.
+Also, do not hang bluebird boxes from trees.
+It is virtually impossible to keep predators from climbing the tree and reaching the bluebird box.
+Mounting the nestboxes to fences is also not a good plan, unless the box is isolated from most arboreal predators.

 Sometimes, using 1/2 inch electrical conduit will not require the use of a predator guard IF the pole is waxed or some sort of oil applied to make it slippery.

-You do NOT want to mount bluebird houses on the sides of trees, fences, or buildings.
+You SHOULD NOT mount bluebird boxes on the sides of trees, fences, or buildings.
 These are very difficult if not impossible to protect from climbing predators.
-Also, do NOT hang bluebird houses.
-They seem to prefer fixed houses that are not swinging randomly in the wind.
+Also, do NOT hang bluebird boxes.
+They seem to prefer fixed boxes that are not swinging randomly in the wind.

-Usually, when mounting the bluebird house to the pole, you will need some way of attaching the house.
-Pipe clamps can be often be used, which clamps the pole to the back of the house.
+Usually, when mounting the bluebird box to the pole, you will need some way of attaching the box.
+Pipe clamps can be often be used, which clamps the pole to the back of the box.
 Pipe flanges are sometimes used too.
-Usually, the house will be attached to the top of the pole in this case vs. the side of the pole with the pipe clamp option.
-Also, some birdfeeding supply stores sell poles specially made for bluebird houses which are easy to put in the ground.
-They also sometimes sell separate flanges to mount the house to the pole.
+Usually, the box will be attached to the top of the pole in this case vs. the side of the pole with the pipe clamp option.
+Also, some bird feeding supply stores sell poles specially made for bluebird boxes, which are easy to put in the ground.
+They also sometimes sell separate flanges to mount the box to the pole.

-As discussed in our section on nestbox construction, it is critical to have a house that can be opened easily for nest checks and for cleaning the box out.
-Nestbox checks should be done in the morning so that your scent has dissipated sufficiently by the evening hours when raccoons are foraging the most.
+As discussed in our section on nest box construction, it is critical to have a box that can be opened easily for nest checks and for cleaning the box out.
+Nest box checks should be done in the morning so that your scent has dissipated sufficiently by the evening hours when raccoons are foraging the most.
 Walk up near the box, make several sounds so the bluebirds hear you coming, and then tap gently on the side of the box.
 Usually, the female will fly out.
-But, sometimes, she will remain on the nest when you open the house!
+But, sometimes, she will remain on the nest when you open the box!

 When she leaves the nest, you can check to see if there is any activity, what is the progress of the nest, how large the young are, etc. Write down anything significant on your data form.
 Close the box up, and quickly walk away.
 Nest checks can be done a minute or less usually.
 As your experience grows, you can take more detailed data and even pick up the young.
 (Don't worry about handling the young as long as you are gentle.
 The parents will NOT abandon the young just because you have looked at their nest or handled the babies).